nikkitha92/Data-Structures-Python/README.md

 # Data-Structures-Python
-Practicing data structures questions from Leetcode
+Practicing data structures questions from Leetcode.
+Below are the programs completed so far:
+- Problem 136.
+Single Number